OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 When the README file is included in the root directory, GitHub will automatically display this on the homepage of your repository.
 This means it is the first thing people will often see, so make it count!

-Later on as your project develops, you might want to add FAQs based on community feedback, or a tutorial to help users understand how your project works.
+> **Pro-tip**: Later on as your project develops, you might want to add FAQs based on community feedback, or a tutorial to help users understand how your project works.

 ### Creating contributing guidelines <a name="Contributing"></a>